rehanshi12/Contact-Management-Web-App/README.md

 📧 Contact
-If you like this project or want to collaborate, feel free to reach out!
+If you like this project or want to collaborate, feel free to reach out!<br>
 📩 rehanshaikh17775@gmail.com

-🏁 Conclusion
+🏁 Conclusion<br>
 The Contact Management Web App demonstrates a real-world full-stack development workflow.
 It covers everything from frontend UI building to secure backend development, making it an excellent project for improving your skills and showcasing your abilities in the industry.
 This project is ideal for learning: